What’s True about Emotions?

-Nonetheless it is important to understand that while the concept of emotion as a reactive feeling-state is applied to both people and God its essence as manifested in humans is different from the kind that is attributed to God.
-God always exhibits the perfect form of everything, including emotion while man normally shows imperfect emotion.
+It is important however, to understand that while the concept of emotion as a reactive feeling-state is applied to both people and God its essence as manifested in humans is different from the kind that is attributed to God.
+God always exhibits the perfect form of everything, including emotion, while man normally shows imperfect emotion.
 Apparently we have the Biblical concept of divine emotion to demonstrate our natural alignment with God and present a pattern to guide the imperfect human condition.
 As such both God and man get angry, sad, glad etc but not in exactly the same way.
 In the divine pattern of emotional expression Love dominates not as just as a feeling-state as in man but also as an unchanging behavior controlled by an obligatory relationship with us (as in Lamentations 3:22-23).
 In the Old Testament God’s response is always within a Covenant and in the NT God is moved to act by a self-sacrificial need to regain us, always directed by His Unconditional Love (as in John 3:16).
 It is instructive that God consistently tells us not to fear and fearfulness is not one of His attributes; but He tells us to trust and love.
 Thus it appears we need always to work to remove fear reactions from our behavior.
 Love however, is in His Nature, which is reflected in ours and we are to grow more and more in it.